Culture and Ecology Lab (Varnum)

 The cultures we live in shape our minds and our behavior.
 The Culture and Ecology Lab focuses on how patterns of cultural variation and cultural change may be understood as responses to changes in basic ecological conditions (i.e. population density, pathogen prevalence, resource scarcity).
 In this line of research, we use frameworks and tools from behavioral ecology, evolutionary psychology, econometrics, big data, and cultural psychology.
 Using these tools, we believe we may not only be able to explain current patterns of cultural variation and past patterns of cultural change but to forecast future cultural trends.
 We also use EEG and ERP to study how cultural factors affect neural responses involved in a host of social cognitive processes.

 Sound interesting?
 The lab is always looking for bright, conscientious undergraduates to work as research assistants.
 If interested, please contact Michael Varnum or fill out this form

 Lab Director and Principle Investigator: Michael Varnum, PhD, Associate Professor, Social Psychology, Department of Psychology

 Professor Varnum uses insights from biology to help understand sources of cultural variation and causes of cultural change.
 Varnum’s interests are broad ranging from the mirror neuron system to reactions to discovery of alien life.
 Two of his current central research programs are linked to understanding cultural change.
-In one line of research, he uses frameworks and tools from behavioral ecology, evolutionary psychology, and econometrics to understand the causes of patterns of cultural change and to forecast future patterns of change (including changes in individualism, gender equality, contempt, and lyrical complexity).
-He also uses ecology as a way to understand patterns of cultural variation.
-In addition, he uses EEG and ERP to explore cultural variations in a range of psychological processes including empathy, emotion regulation, and mirror responses to others’ motor movements.
+In one line of research, he uses frameworks and tools from behavioral ecology, evolutionary psychology, and econometrics to understand the causes of patterns of cultural change and to forecast future patterns of change.
+In another line of work, he and his collaborators have documented and assessed the accuracy of social scientists’ predictions for future societal trends.
 You can find his full CV here: Curriculum Vitae.

 Alexandra Wormley, Doctoral Student, Social Psychology, Department of Psychology